23

 1

 • Argentina is probably the furthest you can get from the US (with the exception of Phillipines) and we don't use "ordenador".
 Many countries in South America say "computador", "computadora" and "portátil" (the first 2 terms describe a "computer", the last covers notebooks and netbooks).
 Ordenador is mainly used in Spain and by most europeans that speak spanish (native and non native speakers) I can't speak for african speakers since I don't know.
-Oct 25, 2021 at 14:13
+Commented Oct 25, 2021 at 14:13

 0